 Pirarucu Leather

-This unique leather is free from heavy metals for environmental safety.
-All organic waste that is generated is used as compost materials.
-Water used in the tanning process is collected, corrected for pH balance and used as irrigation for reforestation farms.
+Our Pirarucu leather is 100% free from harmful chemicals including heavy metals and nanoparticles.
+All organic waste generated during production is used as compost material, while water used in the tanning process is collected, pH-corrected, and then upcycled as irrigation water on reforestation farms.

 - RAW MATERIAL SELECTION CRITERIA